KIMCHI RECIPE: Complete EASY Tutorial [SMALL BATCH KIMCHI] Whole & Sliced Kimchi (통배추김치 막김치) キムチ

-Sliced Kimchi: In an airtight glass or plastic ware /Kimchi container (some of these Kimchi containers listed above come with vacuum seal option), add the mixed Kimchi, and gently pack it down.
+Sliced Kimchi: In an airtight glass or plastic ware /Kimchi container (some of these Kimchi containers listed above come with a vacuum seal option), add the mixed Kimchi, and gently pack it down.
 Then add a layer of plastic wrap on top and again GENTLY press it down.
 This gentle press down is to eliminate any air pockets in the container.
 The purpose of the plastic wrap is to ensure that the moisture is contained within.

 Whole Kimchi: Same process as above.
-Make to use a wide container so that you can lay down the cabbage with the inner core facing up.
+Make sure to use a wide container so that you can lay down the cabbage with the inner core facing up.
 Best if you can stack in two layers.
 Add extra Kimchi paste in between the cabbages.

 For both Sliced and Whole Kimchi, let the Kimchi containers rest on your kitchen counter for 10 to 12 hours, away from the heat and sun.
 Then place the containers in the refrigerator.
 If you are in a rush and really want to speed up the fermentation process, leave the Kimchi container out on the kitchen counter for 24 hours and then into the refrigerator after.

 Letting your Kimchi sit in the kitchen/room-temperature for days and weeks really isn't recommended.
 The fermentation will peak too quickly, and then you risk the Kimchi tasting bitter and saltier.
 If you are pressed for time, let the kimchi sit on your kitchen counter for 48 hours maximum, then store it in the refrigerator.
 In about a week or so in the fridge, your kimchi is ready to be eaten.
 Now, kimchi fermentation taste preference is unique to each individual.
 (See below FERMENTATION "The Waiting-Period" & Fermentation Taste Preferences.)

 To give your kimchi extra TLC, every two weeks, restack/rotate your Kimchi, so the bottom portion is moved up to the top and vice versa.
-(DO NOT PRESS DOWN ON THE KIMCHI...🙅🏻♀️🙅🏻♀️🙅🏻♀️) Always keep your Kimchi covered with a sheet of plastic wrap inside the kimchi container.
+(DO NOT PRESS HARD ON THE KIMCHI...🙅🏻♀️🙅🏻♀️🙅🏻♀️) Always keep your Kimchi covered with a sheet of plastic wrap inside the kimchi container.
 It is like a blanket to keep the moisture as closely contained as possible.